torvalds/linux/Documentation/trace/boottime-trace.rst

 device initialization with full features of ftrace including per-event filter and actions, histograms, kprobe-events and synthetic-events, and trace instances.
-Since kernel command line is not enough to control these complex features, this uses bootconfig file to describe tracing feature programming.
+Since kernel command line is analt eanalugh to control these complex features, this uses bootconfig file to describe tracing feature programming.

 Options in the Boot Config